TheSamDickey/FFMPEG-Youtube-dl-BatchMenu/README.md

 - Images to Video

-# Note:

-Make sure you have both ffmpeg.exe and youtube-dl.exe in the same directory as the batch file.

 # Usage:

 For (most) options that require a file name, you can enter `all` and it will do all files of that file type in the same direcory.

+# Notes:

+Make sure you have both ffmpeg.exe and youtube-dl.exe in the same directory as the batch file.

+I have a copy FFMPEG and Youtube-DL in this repository just because it is convenient.